About Me

 I am currently a Postdoctoral Fellow in the Biostatistics Branch, Division of Cancer Epidemiology and Genetics (DCEG), National Cancer Institute (NCI), National Institutes of Health (NIH).
 I have the great privilege of working with Senior Principal Investigators Paul S. Albert and Jianxin Shi, whose mentorship continues to shape how I think about statistics, science, and meaningful research questions.

-I earned my Ph.D. in Mathematical Statistics in 2025 from the University of Maryland, College Park (UMD).
+I earned my Ph.D. in Mathematical Statistics (2025) from the University of Maryland, College Park (UMD).
 I was very fortunate to be advised by Prof. Doron Levy and co-mentored by Senior Principal Investigators Paul S. Albert, Jianxin Shi and Hyokyoung G. Hong through the NIH Graduate Partnerships Program (GPP).

 Before UMD, I received my Master’s degree in Mathematics (2016) from the University of Science and Technology of China (USTC), mentored by Profs.
 Xinan Ma and Hui Liu.
 I completed my Bachelor’s degree in Mathematics and Applied Mathematics (2014) at Nanjing Normal University (NNU), under the guidance of Prof. Yujun Dong.